Tony Wragge

-Tony James Wragge (born August 14, 1979) is a former American football center.
-He was originally signed by the Arizona Cardinals as an undrafted free agent in 2002.
-He played college football for New Mexico State University.
+Tony James Wragge (born August 14, 1979) is an American former professional football player who was a guard in the National Football League (NFL).
+He played college football for the New Mexico State Aggies and was signed by the Arizona Cardinals as an undrafted free agent after the 2002 NFL draft.

-He has also played for the Los Angeles Avengers, San Francisco 49ers, St. Louis Rams and Baltimore Ravens.
+He also played for the San Francisco 49ers, the St. Louis Rams (where he played at center) and the Baltimore Ravens, and also for the Los Angeles Avengers of the Arena Football League (AFL).

 High school and college career

 Wragge was an all-state selection as a junior and senior at Bloomfield Community High School in Bloomfield, Nebraska.
 He made the all-Northeast Nebraska Athletic Conference team twice, and was named Northeast Nebraska Player of the Year.
 In addition to high school football, he was also a weightlifter in high school, and owns the Nebraska state high school lifting records for deadlift (580 pounds), bench press (365 lbs.), and the overall mark of 1,400 pounds.
 Wragge attended New Mexico State University, where he started at right guard for three seasons.
 He made the All-Sun Belt Conference team twice.
 Wragge was inducted into the Aggie Sports Hall of Fame in 2012.
 He completed his bachelor's degree in individualized studies (health science) in August 2008, while playing in the NFL for the San Francisco 49ers.